 When you want to know the time, do you tap your phone screen?
 Or is it displayed on your screen at all times, even when you’re not using your phone?

-With iPhone 14 Pro, users could just glance at their screen, as the time is right there and “always on”—as is their upcoming calendar events, news notifications, the song being played.
+Starting with iPhone 14 Pro (which came out in September 2022), users can just glance at their screen, as the time is right there and “always on”—as is their upcoming calendar events, news notifications, the song being played.
 Basically, whatever is normally on their lock screen is displayed constantly, except with a dimmed background.

 A long-time feature of Android phones, always-on displays (AOD) show a small amount of information by keeping your screen awake even when your device is idle.
 No more pressing down a button, double tapping a screen, or raising your device just to view your notifications.